truejams/LoRa_Rescue/README.md

   - Created new variables to stare longitude and latitude values
   - Have not implemented the function for error checking

-# LoRa Rescue Calibration Code
-build v0.1
-- This code has been tested indoors with LOS environment
-- The mobile node was placed 2.5 meters away
-- The result showed an optimal path loss exponent of 9.9
+# LoRa_Gateway_Calibration Build Logs
 Use information
 - To use the code no editing of the arduino code will be necessary
 - Simply plug the gateway and transmit data from the mobile node
 - It is noted that only gateway A shall be used for calibration.

+Build v0.1
+- This code has been tested indoors with LOS environment
+- The mobile node was placed 2.5 meters away
+- The result showed an optimal path loss exponent of 9.9